haskell-org/summer-of-haskell/content/ideas/cabal-nix-workflow.md

 Nix, you are responsible for provisioning the correct environment but I will take care of the all important build.

-The user provides a declarative specification of their necessary environement (by a cabal file or some other means), then when a user runs a command, nix provisions this environment and then the tool runs the haskell specific commands necessary to build the package locally.
+The user provides a declarative specification of their necessary environment (by a cabal file or some other means), then when a user runs a command, nix provisions this environment and then the tool runs the haskell specific commands necessary to build the package locally.